 3. Why should you get screened through the Yale Lung Screening and Nodule Program?

 A well organized, integrated screening program is critical to ensuring optimal benefit.
-The Yale Lung Screening and Nodule Program is a comprehensive program, involving a multidisciplinary team of internationally recognized pulmonologists, chest radiologists, thoracic surgeons, thoracic oncologists, smoking cessation specialists, and nurse practitioners whose primary goal is to provide patients who are at risk for developing lung cancer with individualized screening evaluation.
+The Yale Lung Screening and Nodule Program is a comprehensive program, involving a multidisciplinary team of internationally recognized pulmonologists, chest radiologists, thoracic surgeons, thoracic oncologists, tobacco treatment specialists, and nurse practitioners whose primary goal is to provide patients who are at risk for developing lung cancer with individualized screening evaluation.
 Our program includes:

 4. Should I be screened for lung cancer?

 Benefits related to lung cancer screening have been clearly proven for the following people:

 - Healthy adults ages 55-74 years, who are current smokers with the equivalent of at least 1 package of cigarettes/day for 30 years, or who are former smokers with the equivalent of at least 1 package of cigarettes/day for 30 years and who have quit within the past 15 years

 For individuals who do not fit these criteria, but have other risk factors for developing lung cancer, Yale Lung SCAN has developed an organized process to evaluate you.
 This assures that decisions are made in a thoughtful, informed way that maximizes the benefits and minimizes the potential negative effects of screening.

 5. Why is tobacco treatment included in our program?

 Preventing lung cancer is better than finding it early.
 Smoking is the most important risk factor for lung cancer, one that can be modified.
 Quitting smoking is very difficult, and the success rate is much better with the right help.
 The Yale Tobacco Treatment Program uses a highly sophisticated and evidenced based approach that will help you quit in a way suited to work best for you.